MicrosoftDocs/Hololens/hololens/security-overview.md

 # Security overview

-The HoloLens 2 security architecture has been completely redesigned to provide advanced, innovative security and privacy protection, end-to-end.
+The HoloLens 2 security architecture has been redesigned to provide advanced, innovative security and privacy protection, end-to-end.
 Here, we answer common questions and share different ways to secure Microsoft HoloLens 2 devices.

 You may be a business decision-maker, IT professional, or an innovation team looking to adopt HoloLens within your organization.
 As you build from proof of concept to a scaled deployment, our security strategies will help you deploy HoloLens within your IT infrastructure safely.